 During the morning commute hours, which appear to span between 5 am and 10 am, the motorists in the westbound express lane traveled with average speeds approximately 3 to 20 mph faster than the motorists traveling in the general purpose lanes in the vicinity of Hacienda Drive, which was observed to be the most congested segment of the corridor.
-During the afternoon/evening commute hours, which appear to span between 2:30 pm and 6:30 pm, the motorists in the eastbound express lanes traveled with average speeds between 14 and 34 mph faster than the motorists traveling in the general purpose lanes in the vicinity of N. First Street, a location of significant congestion in the general purpose lanes in the eastbound express lane traveled with average speeds between 18 and 29 mph faster than the motorists traveling the afternoon/evening commute hours.
+During the afternoon/evening commute hours, which appear to span between 2:30 pm and 6:30 pm, the motorists in the eastbound express lanes traveled with average speeds between 14 and 34 mph faster than the motorists traveling in the general purpose lanes in the vicinity of N. First Street, a location of significant congestion in the general purpose lanes.
+A second area of eastbound congestion is at Hacienda Drive, where motorists in the eastbound express lane traveled with average speeds between 18 and 29 mph faster than the motorists traveling in the general purpose lanes during the afternoon/evening commute hours.
 In all sections of the corridor, the express lane are typically less congested than the general purpose lanes.